uasabi/uasabi.com/README.md

 $ yarn install
 ```

-In development you can run the app and reload it when a change occurts with:
+In development you can run the app and reload it when a change occurs with:

 ```bash
 $ yarn run startandsync